grame-cncm/faustdoc/src/tutorials/signal-api.md

 ## Using the generated code

-Using the LLVM or Interpreter backends allows to generate and execute the DSP on the fly.
+Using the LLVM or Interpreter backends allows to generate and execute the compiled DSP on the fly.

 The LLVM backend can be used with `createDSPFactoryFromSignals` (see [llvm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h)) to produce a DSP factory then a DSP instance: